A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Paracord is a lightweight nylon rope initially used as a parachute suspension line.
-Today, it is used in fashion and as survival gear.

 If you learn how to make various types of paracord knots, this can eventually be transformed into a hobby you can teach your relatives and friends.
 Also, knowing how to do the paracord knots can let you meet new acquaintances.